 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in our ability to observe valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in or out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
-Our ability to observe valuation inputs resulted in one reclassification from Level 2 to 1, one reclassification from Level 3 to 1 and one reclassification from Level 3 to 2 during the year ended September 30, 2015, there were three reclassifications from Level 2 to 3 and one reclassification from Level 3 to 2.
+Our ability to observe valuation inputs resulted in one reclassification from Level 2 to 1, one reclassification from Level 3 to 1 and one reclassification from Level 3 to 2 during the year ended September 30, 2015.
+During the year ended September 30, 2015, there were three reclassifications from Level 2 to 3 and one reclassification methods to 2.